 Since we are mostly concerned with Carpenter ant Swarmers, let's go over the descriptions of this pest first:

 - The worker carpenter ants have no wings, and their coloring is a shiny, dark brown, almost black.
-Measuring in at around a quarter to half an inch long, these ants can be noticed creeping along the floors of a house.
+Measuring in at around a quarter to half an inch long.
+These little black ants can be noticed creeping along the floors of a house.

 - Similar to winged termites, the winged reproductive are also known as swarmers.